precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 </div>

 In English, this is a situation where you're tapping <kbd>O</kbd> while holding down <kbd>N</kbd>.
-It can also be called a "nested keypress".
+It can also be called a "nested tap".
 If all of this happens before the end of the tapping term, the output, assuming mod-tap interrupts are ignored, would be "no".
 Contrast this to the scenario when permissive hold is enabled where the output would instead be <kbd>Ctrl</kbd>+<kbd>O</kbd>.

 As you can see, the assumption here is that if the user taps another key while holding down one or more mod-tap keys, he isn't doing typing rolls and as such desires to trigger a keyboard shortcut instead.
 The tapping term is irrelevant here.